aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing/shapebase/is_move_from_revision/_index.md

 ## ShapeBase.is_move_from_revision property

-Returns **true** if this object was moved (deleted) in Microsoft Word while change tracking was enabled.
+Returns ``True`` if this object was moved (deleted) in Microsoft Word while change tracking was enabled.